anbnyc/major-studio-2-sp21/03-vue-server/LAB.md

 * Add the Vue devtools browser extension

 ### Lab tasks
-* Implement XAxis and YAxis
+* Implement XAxis and YAxis components (see src/components)
-* Color the points by species
+* Highlight all the points of the matching species when the user hovers on any point
 * Add dropdown menus to let the user change xVar and yVar